 Q.) Are you self-taught or did you go to school to learn photography?

 A.) Both!
 I started taking black and white film photography classes in high school and continued taking photography classes in college.
 I LOVED learning to take photos on film and spending my days in the darkroom, but to be completely honest, I have learned more about photography in the time since I left school.
 When I decided to turn my love of photography into a business in 2010, jumped in with both feet.
 I began taking photography workshops and classes, I read every book, watched every video, and soaked up as much information and experience as I possibly could.
 This process has calmed down a bit over the past 11 years, but I still invest a significant amount of time and money into continuing my education and improving my processes each year.

 Q.) How do you describe your photography style?

 A.) I've always struggled with this question.
 Art is such a subjective thing, so 10 people can look at the same photograph and see something different.
-I personally love bold and vibrant photos, real smiles and laughter, connection and emotion, candid and well-posed photos.
-Hopefully these things are reflected in my portfolio!
+I personally love: bold + vibrant photos, real smiles + laughter, connection + emotion, candid and well-posed photos, and warm + backlit photos.
+Hopefully all of these things are reflected in my portfolio!
 If you are looking for a photographer, I would recommend looking through several different photographer’s websites/portfolios, and choosing the person whose work speaks to you the most.
-Maybe (hopefully!) it will be mine, and maybe it won’t, but there are so many different styles out there that you shouldn’t have a problem finding someone that you love!
+Maybe (hopefully!) it will be mine, and maybe it won’t, but there are so many different styles out there that you shouldn’t have a problem finding someone that you love and connect with!